okohll/abdocs/content/the-user-experience/_index.md

 Our team has used their expertise and research to develop interfaces that are not only effective and efficient but a joy to use.

-This documentation site is about use agileBase to build software as opposed to use it, but to give a flavour of how user interfaces feel to users, here are a couple of examples of built applications.
+This documentation site is about use Agilebase to build software as opposed to use it, but to give a flavour of how user interfaces feel to users, here are a couple of examples of built applications.

 ## Video

-agile:NPDtech is a software application for food manufacturers built using the agileBase platform.
+agile:NPDtech is a software application for food manufacturers built using the Agilebase platform.
 Here's a quick video of some of the user interface.

 {{< youtube e5yAWgTTInM >}}

 ## Screenshots

-Here are some example screenshots from a CRM system built with agileBase
+Here are some example screenshots from a CRM system built with Agilebase

 ### Management reporting